-- 1. Students may register for a minor as referred to in article 2.3a paragraph 2 or 2.3b paragraph 2 if they have obtained at least 60 EC of the programme. - 2.
-Students may register for the internship as referred to in article 2.3a paragraph 2 or 2.3b paragraph 2 if they have successfully passed B1. - 3.
+- 1. Students may register for a minor as referred to in article 2.3a paragraph 2 or 2.3b paragraph 2 if they have successfully passed all components of B1. - 2.
+Students may register for the internship as referred to in article 2.3a paragraph 2 or 2.3b paragraph 2 if they have successfully passed all components of B1. - 3.
 The examinations relating to the examination parts of B2 and B3 may not be taken before the first-year phase (B1) of the programme has been passed, unless and insofar the Examination Board has granted permission to proceed the programme based on article 9.3 and 9.4 TER. - 4.
-Students may start their Track and the courses belonging to the Elective space if they have passed all components of B1.
+Students may register for their Track, their Bachelor Project, and the courses belonging to the Elective space if they have passed all components of B1. - 5.
+Students may apply for the International Exchange Programme if they have passed all components of B1 before starting their second year.